Why No Realization?

 (Sayadaw using his teaching of cittānupassanā to explain this sutta)

-Thirteen kinds of mind is like a bowl of oil.
-You must contemplate anicca whatever arises from the six senses of the door. don’t let your mind go out anywhere.
-If it’s going outside or to the objects of five sensual pleasure and taṇhā (craving), upādāna (clinging) and kamma (action) will kill you.
+Thirteen kinds of mind are like a bowl of oil.
+You must contemplate anicca whatever arises from the six sense doors.
+Don't let your mind go out anywhere.
+If it goes outside to the objects of the five sensual pleasures, and taṇhā (craving), upādāna (clinging), and kamma (action) will kill you.
 It’s very bad indeed if the mind goes out.
-If you contemplate feelings, then three kinds of feeling is the bowl of oil.
-Is there any kilesa leaking hole if anicca and magga are not separated?
-You’ll encounter ageing, sickness and death if you going outside of satipaṭṭhāna.
+If you contemplate feelings, then three kinds of feelings are the bowl of oil.
+Is there any kilesa leaking if anicca and magga are not separated?
+You’ll encounter ageing, sickness, and death if you go outside of satipaṭṭhāna.
 It’s a victory if you don't go out.
 This point is very important.
-The oil not spilled from the bowl is D.A. process does not continue.
-It doesn’t mean at other times, only at the time of insight practice.
+The oil not spilled from the bowl means the D.A. process does not continue.
+It doesn’t apply at other times, only during the time of insight practice.

-In the beginning of sitting practice simply breathe in and breathe out.
-You have to know the breath coming in and coming out.
-If a mind is arising and follows behind it.
-Following back the breathing in mind and breathing out mind if nothing is arising.
-Contemplation of feeling also in the same way.
-The bowl of oil is like the contemplating objects, the contemplative knowledge (ñāṇa) is the criminal and the executioner is the D.A. process.
-Have to practise it for a long time?
-It doesn’t have to.
-You have to pass through these two places (i.e., a bar place with many alcoholics and a place with a beautiful dancer with many people).
-You have to pass through the knowledge of rise and fall and the knowledge of disenchantment (rise and fall represent a bar; disenchantment to the dancing place).
-After you pass through it and arrive at the place of the path (magga).
+In the beginning of sitting practice, simply breathe in and breathe out.
+You have to be aware of the breath coming in and going out.
+If a mind arises, follow it.
+Follow the breathing-in mind and the breathing-out mind if nothing else arises.
+Contemplate feelings in the same way.
+The bowl of oil is like the contemplating objects; the contemplative knowledge (ñāṇa) is the criminal, and the executioner is the D.A. process.
+Do you have to practice it for a long time?
+It doesn’t have to be.
+You have to pass through these two places (i.e., a bar with many alcoholics and a place with a beautiful dancer with many people).
+You have to navigate through the knowledge of rise and fall and the knowledge of disenchantment (rise and fall represent a bar; disenchantment represents the dancing place).
+After you navigate through it, you arrive at the place of the path (magga).

-If the mind is moving towards other objects and you have to contemplate their objects of anicca.
-This is making adjustment to the bowl of oil when it becomes slightly tilted.
-This is from Saṃyutta Nikāya (the above sutta).
-I also have to talk about it from Aṅguttara Nikāya.
-During the contemplation of anicca, don’t let kilesas come in between them (i.e., between anicca and the mind).
-During the time of disenchanted also don’t let kilesas come in.
-The main point in the two suttas is the same-i.e., not let the oil spill and not let kilesas come in.
-At the time of sitting, making the determination (adhiṭṭhāna) of within 15 minutes or half an hour I will not let kilesas come in.
-After that, increase the time span of sitting little by little.
+If the mind is moving towards other objects, you must contemplate their anicca.
+This is like making an adjustment to the bowl of oil when it becomes slightly tilted.
+This is from the Saṃyutta Nikāya (the above sutta).
+I also have to discuss it from the Aṅguttara Nikāya.
+During the contemplation of anicca, don’t let kilesas interfere (i.e., between anicca and the mind).
+During the time of disenchantment, also don’t let kilesas interfere.
+The main point in the two suttas is the same—do not let the oil spill and do not let kilesas interfere.
+At the time of sitting, make the determination (adhiṭṭhāna) that within 15 minutes or half an hour, you will not let kilesas interfere.
+After that, gradually increase the time span of sitting.
 (This is wise advice for beginners).

 • Content of Part 14 on "Dhamma Talks by Mogok Sayadaw"